-Dual Enrollment Non-Core include courses in departments other than English, Mathematics, Science, Social Studies and Modern Language.

-Level 3 - Advanced Placement/International Baccalaureate/ Dual Enrollment Core:

-The Advanced Placement (AP) curriculum is defined by The College Board and is designed to prepare students for The College Board AP exams.
+Dual Enrollment Non-Core 1000 level courses include courses in departments other than English, Mathematics, Science, Social Studies and Modern Language.
+Level 3 - Advanced Placement/International Baccalaureate/ Dual Enrollment Core/Dual Enrollment Non-Core courses at 2000 level or higher: The Advanced Placement (AP) curriculum is defined by The College Board and is designed to prepare students for The College Board AP exams.
 AP courses are college-level courses.
 Students who achieve set scores on AP exams may earn college credit.
 There are three International Baccalaureate (IB) World Schools in Hall County Schools: Johnson High School, North Hall High School, and West Hall High School.
 All three IB high schools are schools of choice with a competitive application process.
 IB World Schools share a common philosophy - a commitment to a high quality, challenging international education.
 Students who achieve set scores on IB exams may earn college credit.

-Dual Enrollment courses are college/university/technical courses taken at the post-secondary campus, the lvester Early College campus, Lanier College and Career Academy campus, or online following acceptance to the post-secondary institution.
+Dual Enrollment courses are college/university/technical courses taken at the post-secondary campus, the Ivester Early College campus, Lanier College and Career Academy campus, or online following acceptance to the post-secondary institution.
 Dual Enrollment core courses include all English, Math, Science, Social Studies and Modern Language courses.
+Dual Enrollment Non-Core 2000 level courses include courses in departments other than English, Mathematics, Science, Social Studies and Modern Language.
 How can levels of academic classes affect my GPA (Grade Point Average)?
 The quality point system is used to determine the weighted and unweighted GPA (traditional 4.0 scale).
 The weighted quality point system is used to recognize and reward the student who takes more rigorous, challenging, and demanding courses.
 Additional quality points are awarded to the weighted GPA for International Baccalaureate, Advanced Placement, Dual Enrollment, Honors and Accelerated courses.
 For each course, up to one full quality point is added to the student's grade point average calculation and will be reflected in the weighted GPA on the student's transcript.
 The weighted GPA is used to determine class rank.
 The unweighted GPA (traditional 4.0 scale) reflects a calculation for which no additional quality points are included for Level 2 and/or Level 3 classes.
 All courses taken count equally in the unweighted GPA calculation in which Level 1 weights are applied.

-Calculation of Course Average

-The course grade is a cumulative average of all graded work completed during the course.
+Calculation of Course Average The course grade is a cumulative average of all graded work completed during the course.
 Final exams or state-required Milestones End-Of-Course tests (EOCs) count as 20% of the course grade with other graded work accounting for 80% of the grade.
 Carnegie units will be awarded based upon course grades at the end of the course.

-For Students Entering 9 th Grade Before August, 2018

-LEVEL 3 LEVEL 2 LEVEL 1

-Final Numeric Course Grade AP/IB/ DE Core Honors/ Accelerated/ MOWR Non-Core All other courses

-95 - 100 5.0 4.5 4.0

-90 - 94 4.5 4.0 4.0

-85 - 89 4.0 3.5 3.0

-80 - 84 3.5 3.0 3.0

-75 - 79 3.0 2.5 2.0

-70 - 74 2.5 2.0 2.0

-BELOW 70 0 0 0

-<70 with earned credit 2.0 1.5 1.0

-applied to GPA calci al Baccalaureate, DE = I ulations when the transf rical scores below 70.

-Conversion of Final Numeric Grade to Quality Points

-For Students Entering 9 th Grade in August, 2018 or Later

-LEVEL 3 LEVEL 2 LEVEL 1

-Final Numeric Course Grade AP/IB/ DE Core Honors/ Accelerated/ MOWR Non-Core All other courses

-90 - 100 5.0 4.5 4.0

-80 - 89 4.0 3.5 3.0

-70 - 79 3.0 2.5 2.0

-BELOW 70 0 0 0

-<70 with earned credit 2.0 1.5 1.0

-NOTE: AP = Advanced Placement, IB = International Baccalaureate, DE = Dual Enrollment Quality points will be applied to GPA calculations when the transferring institution awards credit for numerical scores below 70.
+Conversion of Final Numeric Grade to Quality Points Beginning in August of the 2022-23 School Year LEVEL 3 LEVEL 2 LEVEL 1 Final Numeric Course Grade AP/IB/ DE Core / DE Non- Core courses at 2000 level or higher Honors/ Accelerated/ DE Non-Core 1000 level courses All other courses 90 - 100 5.0 4.5 4.0 80 - 89 4.0 3.5 3.0 70 - 79 3.0 2.5 2.0 BELOW 70 0 0 0 <70 with earned credit 2.0 1.5 1.0 NOTE: AP = Advanced Placement, IB = International Baccalaureate, DE = Dual Enrollment Quality Points will be applied to GPA calculations when the transferring institution awards credit for numerical scores below 70.
+DE Courses must be from GSFC Dual Enrollment Approved Course Directory.
 What is the "Test-Out" option?